Dorset button: History

 Buttons only began to be made in England in the 1400s, when the transition began to be made from ties to this new form of closure.
 Buttons were traded between towns by itinerant peddlers. but there was no organised trade or centres of production beyond this.
 Around 1600, men's upper-body clothing was beginning its transition from the doublet to the coat.
 Buttons became larger, more prominent and became a specialist item made by button-makers, rather than tailors.

 The first Dorset buttons used products of the local sheep farms: ram's horn as a base and locally produced cloth over this.
 These were the High Top buttons.
 The doublet or peascod was fastened by a single central row of small, closely spaced buttons.
 These were made tall, to avoid the small buttons slipping out of the stiff fabric.
 As the button line of fashion moved outwards and the garment became more flexible, a wider and lower button was needed, the Dorset Knob.

-Linen yarns and fabric were used for quality and commercial work, although some early buttons for local use used cheaper woolen yarns from local herds.
+Linen yarns and fabric were used for quality and commercial work, although some early buttons for local use used cheaper woollen yarns from local herds.
 Most buttons were produced in their natural colour, but could be dyed to match garments.
 The use of multiple yarn colours is a predominantly modern trend.
 Dorset buttons were known and traded widely, but it was a long time before their production was organised into a recognisable industry.

 The Case family

-In 1622 Abraham Case moved to Shaftesbury and set up the first commercial button making enterprise.
+In 1622 Abraham Case moved to Shaftesbury and set up the first commercial button-making enterprise.
 Originally from Gloucestershire, he had been a soldier in Europe during the Thirty Years War but returned and married a girl from Wardour before settling in Shaftesbury.
 Having seen the direction of European fashions he believed that 'Buttony' would become a thriving industry.

 His first buttons were made in a small workshop.
 Later buttons for the growing trade were made by outworkers working from their homes as piece work.
 Some farm workers worked on the land during daylight hours, and on button-making in the evenings or in winter.
 Most though were full-time button-makers.
 This outwork became the norm and an important source of income for many families, and for those too old to work in the fields.

 Buttons were graded by quality.
 The finest export grade were mounted onto pink cards.
 Domestic quality were set on dark-blue cards and the lowest quality onto yellow cards.
 A good buttoner could make around six dozen (72) buttons a day and could earn up to three shillings.
 Buttons sold at retail for between eight pence and three shillings a dozen.
 This compared to wages of perhaps 9d a day as a farm worker.
 It also had the advantage of being a home-based activity, which was more attractive than being outside in all weathers and also reduced expenditure on shoes and the wear and laundering of clothes.